 In 2018, UM Eco-Campus Secretariat under the purview of Deputy Vice-Chancellor (Research & Innovation) & Deputy Vice-Chancellor (Development) has taken up the role in coordination, planning and managing eco-campus initiatives: action-and translational research via UM Living Labs (UMLL), campus activities as well as assessing UM's performance on annual basis.

 UM as a premier and world leading research university in Malaysia have also actively participating in the international sustainability platform famously known as Universitas Indonesia GreenMetric World University Ranking (UIGM).
-In 2017, UM has reached its highest record since its first entry in UI GreenMetric year 2011.

 All participating universities are ranked based on six indicators – Setting and Infrastructure (SI at 15%), Energy and Climate Change (EC at 21%), Waste (WS at 18%), Water (WR at 10%), Transportation (TR at 18%), and Education (ED at 18%).